solutionstack/Linda/README.md

-# Linda is an Active-record based  ORM for PHP
+# Linda is a lightweight  ORM for PHP

-Its built over PHP's PDO, so enabling multi database access, and safe transactions.
+It features a simple and fluent interface that can easily handle DB related tasks fro small to medium back-end PHP applications.
+It has an intentional no fuss setup so can get up and running literally in minut

 # Using Linda